‘Together we love, learn and grow’

 Class Teacher: Mrs Elaaoudi-Aitsy

-Teaching assistants: Miss Boyle, Mrs Sewell and Mrs Harrison
+Teaching assistants: Miss Boyle and Mrs Harrison

 PTFA Class Representatives: Mrs Creeber and Mrs Whitehouse